The Music Compositions of

 Score of opening of Philip Goddard's 4th Symphony

-The symphony's opening. -- N.B.
-This score is in C -- Copyright Editions de la Fabrique Musique
+The symphony's opening. — N.B.
+This score is in C — © Editions de la Fabrique Musique

-For many years I have had an annual spring visit to the Scottish Highlands.
+For many years I had an annual spring visit to the Scottish Highlands.
 This symphony is composed from some of the music that haunted and pursued me each year as I walked alone over mountains and remote moor.
-It is not 'Scottish' music, but embodies one particular Englishman's response to remote solitude and adventure in the Highlands.
-Although some elements of the music have a descriptive effect, the work was composed and should be listened to as 'absolute' music.
-If it additionally inspires in anyone some new experience of the Scottish Highlands or indeed wilderness areas in general, then that would be a bonus.
-The movement titles, therefore, are quite non-essential.
+It's not 'Scottish' music as usually understood, but embodies one particular Englishman's experiences of remote solitude and adventure in the Highlands.
+Although some elements of the music have a descriptive effect, the work was composed, and is intended, to be listened to as 'absolute' music.

-The symphony is very unusual in that it has a (normally quiet) drone, which is present, on and off, for most of the work; even when it is not sounding explicitly it is usually still implicit in the music, or occasionally it may be in a higher or lower octave than normal.
-On the face of it this drone has nothing to do with bagpipes and is emphatically not a clever device I've put into the music to be 'different'.
-It is an intrinsic part of the music that emanated from the land and resonated within me out there in the wilds.
-It is not an idle tinnitus but the hum of a veritable dynamo from which musical ideas erupt bristling with electricity.
+The symphony is very unusual in that it has a (normally quiet) drone, which is present, on and off, for most of the work.
+Even when it's not sounding explicitly it's usually still implicit in the music, or occasionally it may be in a higher or lower octave than normal.
+I assumed for many years that this drone had nothing to do with bagpipes*, and in any case it was emphatically not a clever device I'd put into the music to be 'different'.
+It's an intrinsic part of the music that seemed to emanate from the land and resonated within me out there in the wilds.
+It's not an idle tinnitus but the hum of a veritable dynamo from which musical ideas erupt bristling with electricity.

-The basic drone - a low G# - is the bottom of the interval of a minor 7th, which latter permeates the first movement and parts of the second.
-In the final movement the G# drone is also the top of a tritone, which helps give this movement its remarkable brooding atmosphere.
+The basic drone — a low G# — is put at the bottom of the interval of a minor seventh, which latter permeates the first movement and parts of the second.
+In the final movement the G# drone is also the top of a tritone, which helps give that movement its remarkable brooding atmosphere.

 1. Springtime in Knoydart

-As to what is an authentic interval for a cuckoo simulation to be sounding, I have heard cuckoos singing anything from a major second (a whole tone) to a perfect fourth - though the major third appears to be commonest, closedly followed by the minor third.
+As to what is an authentic interval for a cuckoo simulation to be sounding, I've heard cuckoos singing anything from a major second (a whole tone) to a perfect fourth — though the major third appears to be commonest, closely followed by the minor third.
+Also, their pitch varies somewhat between different individuals and probably varies with time.

 2. A long walk from a small town, over mountain and moor

-The body of this movement has a simpler, more immediate and folk-like quality as a necessary contrast with the severity of the outer movements, and it is this movement that uses the wordless choir.
-An enigmatic church bell tolling immediately re-establishes the minor 7th, but then the drone loses the F# and, against an ostinato in the strings, a celebratory folk-like melodic improvisation emerges.
+The body (sic) of this movement has a simpler, more immediate and folk-like quality as a necessary contrast with the severity of the outer movements, and it's this movement that uses the wordless choir.
+An enigmatic church bell tolling immediately re-establishes the minor seventh and the half-diminished seventh chord, now used melodically, but then the drone loses the F# and, against an ostinato in the strings, a celebratory folk-like melodic improvisation emerges.
 After a brief climax it dies away in the distance, and the severity of the minor seventh is back with us in the form of an imposing arched theme for strings and brass, suggestive of a towering rugged mountain.

-Finally the first folk-like theme returns, and the bell which commenced the movement re-emerges and fades away into the distance.
+Finally the original folk-like theme returns, followed by the bell that commenced the movement re-emerges and soon fades away into the distance.

 Summary plan of the movement: